webpy/webpy.github.com/cookbook/logging.md

 With the built-in webserver you can control logging by using [wsgilog](http://pypi.python.org/pypi/wsgilog/) and passing it to your app as [middleware](http://en.wikipedia.org/wiki/Middleware).

-You need to subclass wsgilog.WsgiLog to pass keyword arguments to the base e.g. [this example](http://github.com/harryf/urldammit/blob/234bcaae6deb65240e64ee3199213712ed62883a/dammit/log.py)
+This code works for wsgilog version 0.2

     import sys, logging
-    from wsgilog import WsgiLog, LogIO
+    from wsgilog import WsgiLog
     import config

     class Log(WsgiLog):